Learn How to Disinfect Contaminated Water

 - Plastic jug with cap, 1-gal, clean

 - Clamp lamp, approximately 8 1/2-inch.
-This item (or something similar to it) can be purchased at your local pet store.
+This item (or something similar to it) can be purchased at your local pet store or on Amazon.com

 - Daylight Blue Reptile Bulb, 100-watt (W).
-This item (or something similar to it) can be purchased at your local pet store.
+This item (or something similar to it) can be purchased at your local pet store or on

 - Note: The Daylight Blue Reptile Bulb mimics sunlight and emits UVA.
 In order to get similar results for each trial (versus actual sunlight), you will use the blue reptile bulb to act as the Sun.